mrasu/echoed/README.md

 While Echoed's primary feature is to troubleshoot or analyze tests by visualizing OpenTelemetry data, it can also be used to write Jest tests in YAML.
 To add Echoed into existing tests for writing tests in YAML, simply create a `.echoed.yml` file for configuration.
-In the "Installation" section, you may see `nodeEnvironment` and `reporter` is added in `jest.config.js`.
+In the "Installation" document, you may see `nodeEnvironment` and `reporter` is added in `jest.config.js`.
 However, because these configurations are to collect OpenTelemetry data, when you don't use OpenTelemetry, there's no need to modify it.

 Alternatively, if you wish to create example tests without OpenTelemetry, you can do so using the following commands:
 ```bash